sa7wan16/sa7wan16/README.md

 ## Objective

-I'm a BCA graduate with a strong foundation in technology.
-I've completed Google's data analytics and cybersecurity certifications, which have equipped me with practical skills in data analysis and network security.
-I'm eager to apply my knowledge in an entry-level role and contribute to a team that values data-driven decision-making and robust cybersecurity practices.
+With a solid foundation in technology and hands-on experience from Google’s data analytics and cybersecurity certifications, I bring practical skills in data analysis and cyber security.
+I'm eager to contribute to a team that values data-driven decision-making and prioritizes strong cybersecurity practices, aiming to support and enhance organizational resilience and insights.